codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/BasicsOfJS.md

 <video controls src="20241002-1004-10.3502495.mp4" title="Title"></video>

 - We can control the debugging by using the `Step in function` or `Step to next break point` any many more.
-- We can also see the local and global scope of the variable even the Call Stack (show which method is calling other methods)
+- We can also see the local and global scope of the variable even the Call Stack (show which function is calling other function)

 ![alt text](image-42.png)